Iceland tours continue unaffected. Read about the latest eruption

 In Iceland, you'll be driving on the right-hand side of the road.
 Speeds are measured in kilometers per hour.
 The majority of the country's attractions can be reached via paved roads.
 There are, however, some stretches of gravel road that require a 4x4 vehicle.

 All drivers should keep in mind that roads in Iceland can be rough even in summer.
 Strong wind, ice, and sandstorms might dramatically affect driving conditions.
-Always check weather and road conditions on en.vendur.is and www.road.is.
+Always check weather and road conditions on en.vendur.is and umferdin.is/en.
 If you don't feel confident driving in a foreign land, check out guided tours in Iceland designed to meet your needs.

 By air: If you want to maximize your time in Iceland, internal flights would be a way to go.
 Iceland has a well-developed network of domestic flights, which connects various cities of the country.
 Domestic flights depart from Reykjavik Airport, located about 1 mi (2 km) from the city center.